 A rare Hopi blanket, woven by Reuben Sequaptewa in the 1950’s.
 It comes with exceptional and very unique provenance as you can see by the photo of the note written by the original owner.
 It measures 58.5 by 36 inches. $3000.
 (SANTA FE).

 A Speakers mask, carved of alder by David Boxley.
 9.5 inches high. $1800.
+(SANTA FE)